akothen/Hydride/backends/llvm/docs/LangRef.rst

 The '``llvm.vp.ashr``' intrinsic computes the arithmetic right shift (:ref:`ashr <i_ashr>`) of the first operand by the second operand on each enabled lane.
-The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
+The result on disabled lanes is undefined.

 Examples:
 """""""""